Border Bases in the Rational Weyl Algebra: Border bases in the rational Weyl algebra

 by the Leibniz rule.
 Indeed, the connection matrix equals $\frac{1}{x}M_{\theta}^\top$. \end{example}

 As explained above, in the case of Frobenius ideals~$I$, there always exists a $\mathbb{C}(x)$-basis of $R_n/R_nI$ for which the matrices $A_i$ are pairwise commuting, i.e.,

 For each tuple $i<j$, this yields $m^2$ quadratic equations in the entries of the connection matrices.
-Connection matrices of Frobenius ideals can hence be regarded as a subset of the variety of $n$-tuples of $m\times m$ matrices with entries in~$\CC$ that are pairwise commuting.
+Together with the choice of an order ideal, connection matrices of Frobenius ideals can hence be regarded as a subset of the variety of $n$-tuples of $m\times m$ matrices with entries in~$\CC$ that are pairwise commuting.
 The latter is a subvariety of the affine space~$\mathbb{M}_{m\times m}^n(\CC)$ of $n$-tuples of $m\times m$ matrices.
 Over algebraically closed fields, such as the complex numbers or the field of Puiseux series in $\varepsilon$,

 varieties of commuting matrices are investigated in~\cite{VarCommMat} and they are inherently linked to Quot schemes via the ADHM construction~\cite{ADHM} named after Atiyah, Drinfel’d, Hitchin, and Manin, see also~\cite{QuotInt}.